 The Social Security Administration will categorize your past work history as unskilled work, semiskilled work, or skilled work based on the description you provide in your application for benefits, your subsequent Work History Report (Form SSA-3369-BK ), and how the skill level required for your past jobs is classified by the Department of Labor (DOL).

-Claimants who are classified as unskilled workers are more likely to be found disabled under the Grid rules than those with skilled or semiskilled skills (especially as they get closer to advanced age or retirement age).
+Claimants classified as unskilled workers are more likely to be found disabled under the Grid rules than those with skilled or semiskilled skills (especially as they get closer to advanced age or retirement age).

 What Are Examples of Unskilled Work, Semiskilled Work, and Skilled Work?